 About us Global violence against women United Nations Not until the half of our population represented by women and girls can live free from fear, violence and everyday insecurity, can we truly say we live in a fair and equal world.
 UN Secretary General Antonio Guterres UN statistics 1 in 3 women and girls experience physical or sexual violence in their lifetime, most frequently by an intimate partner.
 Only 52% of women married or in a union freely make their own decisions about sexual relations, contraceptive use and health care Worldwide, almost 750 million women and girls alive today were married before their 18th birthday; while 200 million women and girls have undergone female genital mutilation (FGM) 1 in 2 women killed worldwide were killed by their partners or family in 2012; while only 1 out of 20 men were killed under similar circumstances 71% of all human trafficking victims worldwide are women and girls, and 3 out of 4 of these women and girls are sexually exploited Violence against women is as serious a cause of death and incapacity among women of reproductive age as cancer, and a greater cause of ill health than traffic accidents and malaria combined.
 The UN are working to end Violence Against Women worldwide, in the following areas: intimate partner violence (domestic violence, psychological abuse, marital rape, femicide); sexual violence and harassment (rape, forced sexual acts, unwanted sexual advances, child sexual abuse, forced marriage, street harassment, stalking, tech abuse, cyber-harassment); human trafficking (slavery, sexual exploitation); female genital mutilation; and child marriage.
 They focus on IDEVAW, the International Day for the Elimination of Violence Against Women, annually on 25th November.
-The work however is continuous throughout the year.
+There are 16 days of action, culminating in International Human Rights Day on 10th December.
+The work however is continuous throughout the year, all over the world.